 The Central Board of Revenue as the apex body of the Department, charged with the administration of taxes, came into existence as a result of the Central Board of Revenue Act, 1924.
-Initially the Board was in charge of both direct and indirect taxes.
+Initially, the Board was in charge of both direct and indirect taxes.
 However, when the administration of taxes became too unwieldy for one Board to handle, the Board was split up into two, namely the Central Board of Direct Taxes and Central Board of Excise and Customs with effect from 1.1.1964.
-This bifurcation was brought about by constitution of two Boards u/s 3 of the Central Board of Revenue Act, 1963.
+This bifurcation was brought about by the constitution of two Boards u/s 3 of the Central Board of Revenue Act, 1963.

 Securities Appellate Tribunal